j15e/b/_posts/2013-05-21-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Trying Jekyll!"
+title:  "Trying Jekyll for the first time"
 date:   2013-05-21 18:15:26
 categories: jekyll update
 ---

-Let's see what's so cool about this!
-Here are my first comments & problems with jekyll.

-I know some of theses comments will probably sounds stupid when I'll read in a few days.
+This is my first post with Jekyll, yeah!

+## Issues

+First, let's have a quick look at the issues I encountered during my setup!

-## Not watching changes by default
+### Server is not watching changes by default

-I was a bit confuse by `jekyll serve` not watching changes by default : why would you run the server if you never update content?
+I was a bit confused by `jekyll serve` not watching changes by default : why would you run the server if you never update content?
 Search the help and found `jekyll serve -w`.

-## Problem with Python dependency
+### Problem with Python dependency

 The `pygments` gem is enable by default and it creates a ruby segfault on my setup.
 I do have python2, but for some weird reasons, I get a ruby + python segfault at the